 We will not share your personal information to third parties unless we are under a duty to disclose or share your personal data to comply with our legal or contractual obligations, or is necessary for the prevention and detection of crime or where we have your consent.
 This may include business partners, suppliers and sub-contractors for the performance of the contract that you enter into with us.

-In order to comply with Regulation 21 of the Health Protection (Coronavirus Restrictions) (No.4) (Wales) Regulations 2020, we may be requested by the local health authority to share certain data with them if a case of Coronavirus is traced back to Lysaght under the Welsh Governments ‘Test, Trace, Protect’ scheme.
+In order to comply with with the Coronavirus Regulations 2020, we may be requested by the local health authority to share certain data with them if a case of Coronavirus is traced back to Lysaght under the Welsh Governments ‘Test, Trace, Protect’ scheme.
 We will only share such data that is relevant and required by them (name and contact details).
 Once such data has entered the health authorities database, they then become the controller of that data and are responsible for it’s security.

 We may sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.